 Early writings during my time in Bosnia can be found on Gender Assignment here.

-The letter I wrote in 1995, being read by her nephew at her home in Grapska.
+The letter, seen below, being read by her nephew at her home in Grapska.

 Like Other Girls Do